 Have you ever heard a parent, or anyone else for that matter, saying, "little boys don't cry"?
-Well evidence is emerging that such well intentioned statements could be instrumental in the suppression of emotion in later years.
+Well, the evidence is emerging that such well-intentioned statements could be instrumental in the suppression of emotion in later years.
 Perhaps what is not so well understood, is that either you learn to express emotion; or it will express you!

 A nice and welcome piece of research from the University of Missouri-Columbia.

-"As researchers, we've known about the link between sympathy and prosocial behavior, such as volunteering and helping others, for a long time, but we didn't have much evidence about the nature of the relationship," said Gustavo Carlo, Millsap Professor of Diversity in MU's College of Human Environmental Sciences.
-"We demonstrated that a reciprocal relationship existed between prosocial behaviors and sympathy for adolescents from ages 12 to 16.
-Sympathy predicted prosocial behaviors, but also engaging in earlier prosocial behaviors positively predicted later sympathy."
+"As researchers, we've known about the link between sympathy and prosocial behaviour, such as volunteering and helping others, for a long time, but we didn't have much evidence about the nature of the relationship," said Gustavo Carlo, Millsap Professor of Diversity in MU's College of Human Environmental Sciences.
+"We demonstrated that a reciprocal relationship existed between prosocial behaviours and sympathy for adolescents from ages 12 to 16.
+Sympathy predicted prosocial behaviours, but also engaging in earlier prosocial behaviours positively predicted later sympathy."

-Engaging in prosocial behaviors has a self-reinforcing quality that eventually may become incorporated into how adolescents view their moral selves; this may help explain how some individuals, over time, become more likely to engage in prosocial behaviors and become more sympathetic, Carlo said.
+Engaging in prosocial behaviours has a self-reinforcing quality that eventually may become incorporated into how adolescents view their moral selves; this may help explain how some individuals, over time, become more likely to engage in prosocial behaviours and become more sympathetic, Carlo said.

-For the study, the researchers recruited 500 12-year-olds to answer questions about sympathy and prosocial behaviors.
-The researchers questioned the adolescents four more times, each about a year apart, to observe changes in the adolescents' behavior and sympathy over time.
+For the study, the researchers recruited 500 12-year-olds to answer questions about sympathy and prosocial behaviours.
+The researchers questioned the adolescents four more times, each about a year apart, to observe changes in the adolescents' behaviour and sympathy over time.
 The researchers observed a decline in sympathy among boys in early adolescence, but a steady increase followed the dip as the boys matured.
-Girls had higher levels of sympathy and prosocial behaviors at all ages.
+Girls had higher levels of sympathy and prosocial behaviours at all ages.

-To increase prosocial behaviors among adolescents, and among boys in particular, attention should focus on changing the societal environment so it encourages boys and girls to express their prosociality, Carlo said.
+To increase prosocial behaviours among adolescents, and among boys, in particular, attention should focus on changing the social environment so it encourages boys and girls to express their prosociality, Carlo said.

-"Unfortunately, in our society, the pressures for boys to act tough and to not express what's seen as a sign of weakness is suppressing prosocial behaviors," Carlo said.
+"Unfortunately, in our society, the pressures for boys to act tough and do not express what's seen as a sign of weakness is suppressing prosocial behaviours," Carlo said.
 "We need to pay attention to adolescents' contexts and their socialization groups.
-Prosocial behaviors clearly are natural tendencies, and unfortunately, some cultural contexts make it difficult for adolescents to express those tendencies, which should be signs of strength and not weakness.
+Prosocial behaviours clearly are natural tendencies, and unfortunately, some cultural contexts make it difficult for adolescents to express those tendencies, which should be signs of strength and not weakness.
 We need to get that message across and make it easier for kids to express what's innately inside of them."